High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Fisher forecasts

-In our idealized case, the combination of ARF with angular galaxy clustering greatly improves the sensitivity of these surveys to dark energy.
-As shown in Fig.~\ref{fig:ellipse_w0wa}, the figure of merit of $w_0$-$w_{rm a}$ increases by more than a factor of 10 when ARF are combined to angular galaxy clustering.
+In our idealised case, the combination of ARF with angular galaxy clustering greatly improves the sensitivity of these surveys to dark energy.
+As shown in Fig.~\ref{fig:ellipse_w0wa}, the figure of merit of $w_0$-$w_{rm a}$ increases by more than a factor of ten when ARF are combined with angular galaxy clustering.
 It increases from 17 to 189 for our DESI-like survey and from 19 to 345 for our \Euclid-like survey.